Ben Dunne (businessman, born 1949): Florida arrest

-In 1992, Dunne was arrested for cocaine possession and soliciting while on a golf holiday in Florida, USA.
+In 1992, Dunne was arrested for cocaine possession and soliciting while on a golf holiday in Florida.
+He was arrested by police after allegedly being found in a hotel room with drugs and a prostitute.
 His arrest triggered the end of his leadership of Dunnes Stores, as family turmoil led to control falling to his sister Margaret Heffernan and the company paying IR£100 million for Ben Dunne's share of the business.